Paul Gross: Due South

 His role as upright Royal Canadian Mounted Police officer Benton Fraser in the Due South television series (1994–1999) brought him increased recognition.
 Like fellow actor David Marciano, he didn't want to do the show at first, and creator Paul Haggis didn't even know if he wanted Gross for the role, but following a meeting, he was cast as Constable Benton Fraser.

 When Due South was revived for the third season, Gross returned in the role of Benton Fraser.
 He also took on duties as executive producer and writer.
-He earned an estimated salary of $2–3 million per season, and at the time was the highest-paid performer in Canadian television history.
+He earned an estimated salary of CA$2–3 million per season, and at the time was the highest-paid performer in Canadian television history.
 He wrote several episodes of the last season of the series.
-His favourite episodes include "Gift of the Wheelman" and "All the Queen's Horses" and his episodes "Mountie on the Bounty" and "Call of the Wild" are of a similar style.
+His favourite episodes include "Gift of the Wheelman" and "All the Queen's Horses", and his episodes "Mountie on the Bounty" and "Call of the Wild" are of a similar style.

 Personal life

 In September 1988, Gross married Canadian actress Martha Burns.
-The couple have two children, Hannah Gross, who is also an actress, and Jack Gross.
+The couple have two children: Hannah Gross, who is also an actress, and Jack Gross.